jprknight/Office365FiddlerExtension/README.md

 ### Other Information

+- In comparison to earlier versions of the extension the structure of the **solution is now much more comparmentalised**.
+Individual classes can be updated for very specific purposes without impacting the whole solution.
 - The **ruleset is now contained within its own DLL file**.
 This means any ruleset updates can be delivered more frequently, extension updates can have a different release cadence.
 - **Many ruleset updates** applied, which have accumulated since the last release in Winter 2022.
 - **Error handling greatly improved**.
 Errors are typically logged to the Fiddler log within the application rather than throwing popup boxes.